NCBI-Hackathons/MetadataTable/README.md

 **Output mode**

-Users can save both xml and tsv file, if filenames are given.
+Users can save both xml and tsv file, if filenames are given.  xml output can be large, it can be convenient to have a local copy while exploring which summary fields are informative.

     (blank)
     If no output mode specified, metadatatable will print out the parsed